xmings/DataPump/README.md

 # DataPump
 DataPump is a data synchronization tool.
+It keeps you away from creating database connection and writing graceless SQL code.

 ## Requirements
 - Python3.7+